cdavoren/dotfiles/nvim/README.md

 	{'nvim-telescope/telescope-fzf-native.nvim', build = 'cmake -S. -Bbuild -DCMAKE_BUILD_TYPE=Release && cmake --build build --config Release && cmake --install build --prefix build' }

+Initially this may not appear to work, but at some point "just does".
+It is unclear to me also at what point CMake suddenly is able to find the VS build tools, as these are not in the path.
+Considering that it only appears to start working if the compile

-Thirdly, there are two binaries that should ideally be installed and added to the default %PATH% for use by `telescope` and probably other plugins:
+The basic `telescope` plugin relies on two (optional?) binaries that should ideally be installed and added to the default %PATH% for use by `telescope` and probably other plugins:

 1. ripgrep - https://github.com/BurntSushi/ripgrep
 2. fd - https://github.com/sharkdp/fd

+The command `:checkhealth` can be used to check whether `telescope` is correctly finding these utilities.

 Then follow the default instructions for configuration, including e.g. installing the python LSP.

-I haven't yet figured out how to turn off python linting, which can be very annoying.